tesselslate/wayboard/README.md

 `input-display` is a small, simple application for displaying keyboard inputs on Linux.
 At the moment, it requires that you are using X11.

+# Installation
+`input-display` is not currently available on any package repositories.
+You will have to build and install it from source.
+It's not too difficult; make sure you have all of the [dependencies](#dependencies) first.

+Then, do the following
+- Clone the repository to a directory of your choosing
+- Change any configuration values in the `Makefile` as needed
+- Run `make install` as root

 # Usage
 `input-display {COLORS} ...`
 - Start `input-display` with the specified configuration.

-You will also need to make sure that you have all of the necessary [dependencies.](#dependencies)

 # Configuration
 `input-display` accepts configuration in the form of command line arguments.